kitajchuk/node-squarespace-server/README.md

 node-squarespace-server
 =======================

-> A local Squarespace development server in [node.js](http://nodejs.org/) for folks using the [developer platform](http://developers.squarespace.com).
+> A local Squarespace development server in [node.js](http://nodejs.org/).

+### About
+This tool lets [Squarespace Developers](http://developers.squarespace.com) build their templates locally by running a node.js proxy server to interface with a Squarespace site.
+It watches your template and recompiles when changes are made.
+It's ever a WIP, but a step in the right direction for open-source Squarespace development.

 ### Release